skulk-and-quarrel/yt-pundit-analyzer/README.md

 Using AI, it extracts key points from both videos and generates an objective comparison of the prediction accuracy.

 *Example use case: I recently used this tool to analyze Lords of Limited podcast episodes about Magic: The Gathering, comparing their early format predictions with their later assessments.
-[LINK TO BE ADDED SOON]*
+See the blogpost here: https://llemre.com/lol-early-take/

 ## ⚡ Quick Start